ognjenstrbanovic/ognjenstrbanovic/README.md

 #### I'm currently working towards landing my first job as a technologist...
 #### In the meantime, I'm very excited to announce that I've become a Fintech tutor as of December 2020!
 Blockchain, covered in the FinTech program, is a very  groundbreaking technology with a lot more use than just in cryptocurrency!
 I'm excited to learn more.
 #### And right now, I am reading a Manning publication called "Tiny Python Projects" (it helps keep me in *Pythonic* shape 😀).
+#### Please feel free to email me if you would like to chat about anything at all!
 <!--
 **ognjenstrbanovic/ognjenstrbanovic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.